 - What I'm planning (3 minutes per person): brief overview of key tasks for the week

-- Where I need help (2 minutes per person): specific requests for support or consultations
+- Where I need help (2 minutes per person): specific requests for support or consultation

-- Potential overlaps (5 minutes for everyone): discussion of tasks that might affect colleagues' work
+- Potential overlaps (5 minutes for the group): discussion of tasks that might affect colleagues' work

 Competency matrix

-- Expert — makes final decisions, consults colleagues, responsible for developing competency within the team
+- Expert — makes final decisions in this area, consults colleagues, responsible for developing team competency in the domain

-- Practitioner — independently solves standard tasks, can back up the expert
+- Practitioner — independently handles standard tasks, can back up the expert when needed

-- Novice — learning the area, works under expert or practitioner guidance
+- Novice — developing in this area, works under expert or practitioner guidance

-Important: One person can be an expert in one area and a novice in another.
-This is normal and even beneficial for development.
+Such a matrix makes immediately clear who to approach with questions and who should resolve disputed situations.
+One person can be an expert in one area and a novice in another — this is structurally normal and operationally useful.

 Process transparency

-- Workload transparency: Everyone should see what colleagues are working on and how loaded they are
+- Workload transparency: Everyone should be able to see what colleagues are working on and how loaded they are.

-- Automatic notifications: The system should automatically inform stakeholders about task changes
+- Automatic notifications: The system should inform relevant stakeholders about task changes without requiring manual communication.

-The most sophisticated processes are useless if the team lacks a culture of open problem discussion.
-People should feel comfortable acknowledging uncertainty in their responsibilities.
+The most sophisticated processes produce limited value without a team culture of open problem discussion.
+People need to feel comfortable acknowledging uncertainty about their responsibilities before structural tools can address the underlying ambiguity.

 Implementation plan